 Plan for New Equipment

-Create a list that identifies all the physical components involved in the migration: hardware, cabling, power supplies, and even fuses.
+If you want to migrate your data center, create a list that identifies all the physical components involved in the migration: hardware, cabling, power supplies, and even fuses.
 One missing connector can delay the whole transition.
 Preproduction tests can ensure that the new equipment is compatible and suitable for the data center.
 Post-migration, you should confirm that the team successfully implemented hardware, network, data, and applications.

 Pay for Parallel Services